juanjararPYBM/ibm-data-science-portfolio/proyecto_medico/readme.md

 **Data loading:** Robust 3-method fallback (`%store` → `kagglehub` → manual CSV)
 **Standards:** HL7/FHIR · HIPAA · CRISP-DM

----

-## 👨‍⚕️ A Note from the Author

-Throughout my career I have faced many challenges.
-The hardest one: the frustration of watching patients leave when treatment options run out — or when it is already too late to prevent or reverse the consequences of a disease.
-Losing loved ones to silent conditions that go unnoticed, without a clear diagnosis or a timely intervention.

-This first encounter with data science and AI tools opened a completely new landscape for me.
-That is why I dedicated my full effort to building this project as meticulously as I could.
-I used several AI assistants along the way — Gemini, Grok, Minimax, and finally Claude.
-It is genuinely exciting to discover what becomes possible.
-The hundreds of lines of code, the visual details, the animations — none of it would have been achievable without these tools.
-Some better than others, it must be said.

-I hope that in my next projects I can refine what I have learned here, and complement it with everything I still have left to learn.

-> *The cost of a false negative in this system is not a metric.
-It is a patient who doesn't receive timely intervention.*

----

 ## 🛠️ Languages & Libraries